Miightx/Miightx/README.md

 ### Robot arm optimization
 ![Bras_robot](https://github.com/Miightx/robot_arm_optimization/assets/117952621/259e57e8-25c9-48c5-821b-70f70ac234d2)

-Different methods such as adaptive step gradient and Newton's method were used to determine the solutions to minimize the trajectory of a robot arm.
+Various methods such as adaptive step gradient and Newton's method were used to determine the solutions to minimize the trajectory of a robot arm.
 You can check the method [here](https://github.com/Miightx/robot_arm_optimization).

 ## Other tasks 🛠️
 ### --Python--
 ### Colorization of a gray image

 Using similar colored images, we attend to colour a gray image with feature extraction and implementation of the pixel color to the gray image.
 The program can be run [here](https://github.com/Miightx/Gray_images_to-colored).

+### Bio Vision
+There are several works that I implemented during my master, using various methods with OpenCV and Skimage to detect anomalies.
+You can check the programs [here](https://github.com/Miightx/Vision-bio).

 ## Link 🌐✉︎
 Mail - <a href="mailto:laurentlin2000@hotmail.fr">laurentlin2000@hotmail.fr</a>